Introduction To St. Lucia

 Fitness and spa facilities are available in St. Lucia and a variety of treatments ranging from the conventional to the VERY unconventional are offered.
-Many of the spas use the natural resources of St. Lucia in their treatment e.g., Volcanic minerals, rainforest plants, banana leaf etc. Many hotels have their own spa facilities.
+Many of the spas use the natural resources of St. Lucia in their treatment e.g., Volcanic minerals, rainforest plants, banana leaves etc. Many hotels have their own spa facilities.

 Hiking to many natures’ spots, visits to the Pitons and Soufriere volcano are popular activities.
-Beach and water related activities are also popular.
+Beach and water-related activities are also popular.
 If you happen to be a jazz lover be sure to be in St. Lucia for the Jazz Festival and many a yachtsman had crossed the Atlantic in the Transatlantic Yacht Race and received a warm reception in St. Lucia.
-Many fitness and spa facilities are available for the health conscious.
+Many fitness and spa facilities are available for the health-conscious.

 Rogues Guide to Islands of the Caribbean

 - Rogues Adventures – Rex Wotton